ThorsProjects/pdsnd_github/README.md

 ### Credits
-The csv-data and general outline of the script was provided by udacity (Course: https://learn.udacity.com/nanodegrees/nd104) !Used the example changes from code review of python script for Project: Explore US Bikeshare Data to "Update" the script as part of this project!
+The csv-data and general outline of the script was provided by udacity (Course: https://learn.udacity.com/nanodegrees/nd104)
+***!!!Used the example changes from code review of python script for Project: Explore US Bikeshare Data to "Update" the script as part of this project.
+THis was only done in this task, to provide two changes to the code.!!!***